-Once you have transferred assets to your trustee, it is his duty to sell them for the benefit of your creditors.
-Any assets or money left over after all the expenses and debts have been paid should be returned to you.
+Once you have transferred assets to your trustee, it is their duty to sell them for the benefit of your creditors.
+Any assets or money left over after all expenses and debts have been paid should be returned to you.

 When will I be discharged from my debts?